Last Updated on February 23, 2021

 Generally speaking, people enjoy talking about themselves.
 What’s more, the more you get a person to talk about themselves, the more connected they’ll feel to you.
 So, try to keep the conversation focused on your subject.

-2. Find common ground and relate
+2. Find common stories

 3. Watch late-night talk shows

 Late night talk-show hosts are some of the best conversationalists.
 In fact, they get paid for their ability to have interesting conversations night-in and night-out.

 Naturally, talk-show hosts ask a lot of questions, add a lot of humor and keep the conversation mostly focused on the other person (see tip 1) along the interaction.
 But, there’s much more to their craft that you’ll pick up on when you watch the ways they use body language as an effective tool for communication.

 It doesn’t hurt that many of the guests on late-night talk shows also have a charismatic personality and great conversation partners.
 So try watching not just to enjoy, but to learn some things as well.

 To put it another way, tonight’s homework – watch TV.

 Fast-talking is typically associated with dishonesty… especially when it comes to salespeople.
 So talk slowly.
 Talk clearly.
 It shows you’re calm and confident, and it’s more pleasurable and interesting to listen to.

 5. Curl up with a good book

 Want to be someone that others love talking to?
 Learn from the masters of the world.